FadhilSE/cloud-study-planner/README.md

 ## Author

-Developed by Fadhil Al Salihi and Thomas
+Developed by Fadhil Al Salihi and Thomas Stone